DSpace/RestContract/scripts/metadata-export.md

 ## Conclusion/QuickGuide:

-The Metadata-Export script is a useful tool for batch editing metadata in DSpace.
+The metadata-export script is a useful tool for batch editing metadata in DSpace.
 By exporting metadata to a spreadsheet or text editor, users can make changes to multiple items, collections, or communities at once.
 Once the metadata has been modified, it can be re-imported using the Metadata-Import script.